Forgery as covert operation: United States Secret Service

 The United States Secret Service is the agency within the United States' government tasked with the protection of U.S. currency.
 The Secret Service has jurisdiction over violations involving the counterfeiting of United States obligations and securities.
 Some of the counterfeited United States obligations and securities commonly investigated by the Secret Service include U.S. currency (to include coins), U.S. Treasury checks, Department of Agriculture food coupons and U.S. postage stamps.

 The United States Secret Service was created by Abraham Lincoln during the Civil War in 1865 to combat the high counterfeit rate of currency.
 At the time, one-third to one-half of all U.S currency in circulation was counterfeit.
 Today, the Secret Service continues its core mission by investigating violations of U.S. laws relating to currency, financial crimes, financial payment systems, computer crimes and electronic crimes.
-It utilizes investigative expertise, science and technology, and partnerships to detect, prevent and investigate attacks on the U.S. financial infrastructure.
+It utilizes investigative expertise, science and technology, and partnerships to detect, prevent and investigate attacks on the U.S. financial market infrastructure.